daveho/t5740router/hdmod.md

 <div class="image">
 <a href="img/pic05_cut_finished.jpg"><img src="img/pic05_cut_finished_sm.jpg"></a>
 <div class="caption">Cut finished.
 Not the prettiest result, but it's on the inside of the enclosure, so no one will see it.
-I did use a file to shave off any jagged pieces of metal.</div>
+I did use a file to shave off any jagged pieces of metal.
+(Note that the picture here is rotated 90 degrees counterclockwise from the previous picture of the panel.)</div>
 </div>

 <div class="image">
 <a href="img/pic06_hd_mounted_rot.jpg"><img src="img/pic06_hd_mounted_rot_sm.jpg"></a>
-<div class="caption">Here's the mounted hard drive, seen from the "outside" of the panel (the side that is within the expansion chassis.)
+<div class="caption">Here's the mounted hard drive, seen from the "outside" of the panel (the side that will be inside the expansion chassis.)
 Hidden underneath the hard drive are the nylon washers serving as spacers for the screws, to ensure that the bottom of the hard drive isn't making contact with the panel.
 Getting the screws in is a bit tricky: it helps to just <em>slightly</em> screw them all in before tightening.
 Once the screws and spacers are in place, the hard drive sits very securely.</div>
 </div>

 <div class="image">